lyxlang/lyx/docs/wiki/The-Lyx-pipeline--from-source-code-to-executable-program.md

 # The Lyx pipeline: from source code to executable program

 In this guide, we’ll walk through the complete pipeline that transforms high-level source code into a runnable program.
-We’ll cover each stage — from lexing and parsing to analyxis and transpiling — explaining their roles and how they interconnect.
+We’ll cover each stage — from lexing and parsing to analysis and transpiling — explaining their roles and how they interconnect.

 ## 1. Lexing: transforming text into tokens